yoshisuga/MAME4iOS/iOS-res/Applications/MAME4iOS.app/help.md

 **Full Screen** Uses all available screen or shows the emulator windowed.

-**Full Screen when using Game Controler** automaticly enters Full Screen when a controler, keyboard, iCade is detected.
+**Full Screen with Controler** automaticly enters Full Screen when a controler, keyboard, iCade is detected.

 **Keep Aspect Ratio** 'Enabled' keeps the aspect ratio; 'Disabled' will use all available screen.